nuts-foundation/go-leia/README.md

 ## todo

+- indices must use sub-buckets otherwise index names will overlap
 - time type (rfc3337 will work?)
 - custom key generation for better distribution per collection
 - "or" logic?